alexfernandez/alexfernandez.github.io/permanent/standalone-cv.md

 [TUI Group](https://www.tuigroup.com/en-en),
 and a few other smaller companies.

-* Collaborated with
-[LeanMind](https://leanmind.es/en/)
-optimizing a system that generated invoices for 1M+ customers.
+In 2020 I collaborated full time with [LeanMind](https://leanmind.es/en/) optimizing a system that generated invoices for 1M+ customers.
-* Reduced running time of the invoicing system from a full week to about four hours.
+We managed to reduce running time of the invoicing system from a full week to about four hours.

 ### 2017-10 to 2019-03: Devo (Formerly Logtrust)